MinMao-Hub/PasteEasy/README.md

 1. Why can't paste successfully?
   * Check whether the auxiliary program function is enabled [see the second item above]
 2. The auxiliary program has been checked, but still cannot be pasted successfully
+  * Method 1
+    * Remove PasteEasy from the list of helper programs and restart PasteEasy App
-	* method 1
+  * method 2
     * exit the program
     * Re-check the [off and then on] auxiliary program function
     * Open the program
     * Copy a piece of text
-	* Method 2
+  * Method 3
     * exit the program
     * Re-check the auxiliary program function
     * Restart the computer
-	* Method 3
-		* Remove PasteEasy from the list of helper programs and restart PasteEasy App

 3. It keeps crashing and cannot be opened
-  * This problem is generally caused by the unsupported content format in the current pasteboard or a software bug.
-Try to copy a paragraph of text again and open the application again.
-The problem can basically be solved.
+  * Download the repair software [PasteEasyRepair](https://github.com/MinMao-Hub/PasteEasyRepair/releases/tag/1.0) and click Repair once.

 4. Why does the screenshot fail to be saved?

   * The reason for this problem is that the request of read and write the download folder is rejected.
   * Open system preferences, select Security and Privacy
   * Select files and folders, and check the download folder under Paste, as shown below

 <img src="./en/images/help4.png" width=400>